What no one tells you about being engaged

 2. People will ask you about a wedding date and location before you’ve even had a chance to think about it

 Congratulations!
 You’re engaged! but where?
 When?
-Do you know who your bridesmaids are?
-What dress are you going for?
-Are you taking his name?
+What will you wear?
+Who will be in your wedding party?
+Who’s making your cake?
 Erm, thanks?
 I hadn’t really thought about what I’m having for dinner tonight, but thanks for initiating a full on panic attack!

-As soon as you have the ring, everyone in your life will want to know when and where the wedding is.
+As soon as you’re engaged, everyone in your life will want to know when and where the wedding is.
 Don’t let it stress you out.
 Tell family and friends that you’re just excited to be engaged for the moment and there is plenty of time to work out the details if the constant need for updates and information are causing your anxiety levels to rise.

 3. You’ll have to tell your proposal story a million times